yanellinunez/USA_emissions_code/README.md

 #######################################################################

 - 0_00_create_folder_structure.R
 Creates folder structure and directories of the repository.
-No need to run or review

 #######################################################################

 **Data Folder**

 - emissions_data: sub-folder containing the county-level emissions estimates for the seven pollutants analyzed
 - census_data: sub-folder containing all census data variables we used as independent variables.
-The CPI_U_RS.xlsx/CPI_URS_edit.xlsx contain indexes we used to adjust the dollar variables to 2010 dollars.
+The CPI_U_RS.xlsx/CPI_URS_edit.xlsx contain indexes we used to adjust the dollar variables to 2010 dollars
 - generated_data: sub-folder containing the generated files from the cleaning and compiling of census and emissions data.
 The descriptions for each dataset within this sub-folder are below.

 *Generated datasets descriptions*: